London United Busways: Tolworth (TV)

-History

 Tolworth was built on the site of a former coal yard behind Tolworth railway station.

 Tolworth was originally planned in the late 1990s following the closure of Kingston Garage and the announcement that the site was to be part sold off and part converted into the new bus station.
 A recruitment centre was opened on Tolworth Broadway long before building work ever started.

 Route K5 transferred to Tolworth from Quality Line on 25 January 2020.
 Routes 406, 418 and 465 transferred to Tolworth from Quality Line on 25 April 2020.